Hive-Systems/pyfair/docs/calculation_details.rst

         LEF are not rounded to the nearest integer.
 This allows for the modeling of events that happen infrequently.
-For instance, if we are running a simulation for a single year, one might model a once a century occurance using a TEF of 0.01.
+For instance, if we are running a simulation for a single year, one might model a once a century occurance using a LEF/TEF of 0.01.

 **Threat Event Frequency ("TEF")**
 ----------------------------------